nexusformat/definitions/manual/source/design.rst

 :ref:`NXdata`
     ``NXdata`` is used to identify the default :index:`plottable data <plotting>`.
-    The notion of a default plot of data is a basic motivation of NeXus.
+    The notion of a default plot of data is a basic motivation of NeXus (see :ref:`SimplePlotting`).
-    (see :ref:`SimplePlotting`)

 :ref:`NXlog`
     ``NXlog`` is used to store time stamped data like the log of a temperature controller.